How to Raise Pool Alkalinity: Complete Step-by-Step Guide

 While sodium bicarbonate is the preferred method, other options include:

-- Sodium sesquicarbonate - Raises alkalinity with less pH impact but costs more
+- Sodium sesquicarbonate - Raises both alkalinity and pH, similar to baking soda, but typically costs more

 - Sodium carbonate (soda ash) - Primarily for pH but will slightly increase alkalinity